Meeting FAQ

 We don’t generally provide refreshments unless the venue doesn’t have anywhere to purchase a drink.
 Most of our venues have somewhere you can purchase a drink (or food) and we actively encourage you to support them as most of them offer their facilities free of charge to us.
 You can of course bring your own drink with you.
 Your meeting confirmation will tell you if tea and coffee is provided.
 The day before your meeting you’ll get an email with full details from the group leader.

 Yes.
+There is time at the start and at the end of the meeting for open chatting.
 If you are online you will get some time in a break out room with a couple of other people at the start of the meeting.
-If you are in person there is time at the start and at the end of the meeting for open chatting.

 Absolutely.
 If you are new to business you’ll definitely want to make some new business friends, find useful suppliers, start developing relationships with synergistic businesses and learn more about ways to grow your business.
 You get all that and more from getting out and networking with your business community.
 There is likely to be things you can do for them too.
 It’s never to early to start networking!